Family Trust Funds Solicitors

 Coronavirus: guidance from our Wills, Trusts and Probate team

 In these uncertain times, putting in place plans for the future is more important than ever.
 Barcan+Kirby’s Wills, Trusts and Probate team is still very much open for business to provide any help you need.
 We have answered some FAQs here.

-Due to the latest government guidelines, our team members are all working from home and our trust lawyers remain focused on supporting you, either by telephone or by Skype.
-Our Business Continuity Plan allows us to use technology to maintain our usual high standards of service.
+Due to the latest government guidelines, our team members are largely working from home with limited days in the offices on a rota basis from 15th June 2020.
+We are able to offer face-to-face appointments within the offices by appointment only.
+It is not possible to visit you at home (or in hospitals, care homes and hospices).
+However, our Business Continuity Plan allows us to use technology to maintain our usual high standards of service.